bhubie/talks/blazor-render-modes/slides/slides.md

 1. No longer have to choose between Server or WASM up front.
    - Blazor can now be <span class="bg-yellow-800 p-1">progressively enhanced</span> - letting you mix and match between server and webassembly modes in the same project.when you need it

-1. Performance improvements with pre-rendering of elements on the server when it can.
+1. Performance improvements with Pre-rendering of elements on the server when it can.

 </v-clicks>

 </div>

 <!--
-  - Make Some componenst be server rendered,
+- [click] Static Server Side Rendering (Static SSR) of Pages.

+- [click] No longer have to choose between Server or WASM up front.
+   - Blazor can now be <span class="bg-yellow-800 p-1">progressively enhanced</span> - letting you mix and match between server and webassembly modes in the same project.when you need it

+- [click] Performance improvements with Pre-rendering of elements on the server when it can.
 -->

 ---